 - Shop alone.
 If they aren't with you, they can't be tempted.

 Plain Jane school supplies always cost less than their fancier counterparts, but let's face it: to a kid, they just aren't as fun.
 The solution?
 Buy the budget-friendly basics; then, let your kiddo jazz them up with stickers and colorful doodles.

 Don't just grab the cheapest option available.
 Spend some time looking at how things are made, and choose the products that look like they're going to last.
 Go for the backpack with the lifetime warranty; choose the spiral notebooks with the durable plastic covers.
-You may spend more now, but if you don't have to buy replacements later, you'll come out way ahead.
+Then, label all your purchases with your kids name, so they'll be likely to be returned to them if they get lost.
+You may spend more upfront, but if you don't have to buy replacements later, you'll come out way ahead.

 6 Ways to Save Money on School Supplies